How can we help you today?

 If you disable clustering, the servers will revert to the last known local configuration.
 In the case of a Secondary server, that may not be current or there may not be any at all if it was deployed specifically as a Secondary cluster member.
 Should you want to revert to individual MyWorkDrive servers, use the export feature on the Primary server to capture the current cluster configuration to apply to Secondary servers after removing them from the cluster.

-Microsoft SQL and PostgreSQL are supported for session and lock persistence.
+Microsoft SQL, Microsoft SQL Express, and PostgreSQL are supported for lock sharing and co-editing

 A database is not required to be used with clustering.
-Database functionality allows sessions to move between members of the cluster and supports co-editing across members of the cluster.
-If a database is not desired, co-editing will only be supported for users connected to the same node, and users who’s sessions move between servers will need to re-establish a lock on a document when they save (this is automatically handled in the background).
+Database functionality allows co-editing across members of the cluster.
+If a database is not desired, co-editing will only be supported for users connected to the same node, and users who re-authenticate on different cluster members will need to re-establish a lock on a document when they save (this is automatically handled in the background).

 Microsoft SQL